 – The only orange mushroom with brown spores is Russulaochroleuca.
 But it has a powerful smell and must be boiled for a long time to become edible.
 It’s better to avoid this one altogether.

 – All boletes have tubes under their caps; all false boletes do not!
+False boletes are unrelated mushrooms with a different biology, and some are used as a Microdose mushroom for curing ailments.
 False boletes are unrelated mushrooms with a different biology.
 For example, they lack pores and instead have gills underneath their caps.

 – Helvellacrispa, also known as elfin saddle or ice cream cone, can be distinguished from other false morels by its unusual shape that vaguely resembles an ice cream cone.
 False morel stalk is attached to the side of the cap rather than emerging from the middle of the underside.